Carol Stream, Illinois: Parks and recreation

+The Great Western Trail (Illinois) passes through town.

 Government

 Carol Stream is governed by a body known as the Legislative Board, which is composed of seven elected officials: a mayor and six trustees.
 Frank Saverino is the current mayor; his term of office runs from May 1, 2019, to April 30, 2023.
 The village clerk is also an elected position.
 The clerk's term of office is the same as the mayor's.
 A village administrator is appointed by the Legislative Board to manage the daily village operations.

 Education

 Most students in Carol Stream attend school in the Consolidated School District 93, a K–8 district.
 The District 93 schools in Carol Stream are: Carol Stream School, Cloverdale School, Elsie Johnson School, Heritage Lakes, Western Trails, Roy DeShane, Stratford Middle School and Jay Stream Middle School.
 District 93 is only K-8; thus, students must attend a different district when they reach the high school level.
 They are served by Glenbard Township High School District 87 (the third-largest school district in Illinois), which includes Glenbard North, located in Carol Stream.

 Part of the village is served by a unit school district, the Elgin Area School District U46.
 It serves an area of approximately 90 sqmi in Cook, DuPage and Kane Counties.
 Almost 40,000 children of school age are in its area.
 District U-46 is the second-largest in Illinois.
 Spring Trail Elementary in Carol Stream serves in-district students for grades K-6.
 These students then attend Eastview Middle School (Bartlett, Illinois) for grades 7–8.
 High school students who live within the U-46 boundaries attend Bartlett High School.

 The western section of the village is served by Benjamin School District 25, a small, two-school district.
 Evergreen Elementary School is located in Carol Stream while Benjamin Middle School is nearby in unincorporated West Chicago.
 Founded in the 1840s, Benjamin 25 is one of the oldest school districts in DuPage County.
 High school students from Benjamin attend West Chicago Community High School, District 94.

+Some southeastern parts of Carol Stream attend CUSD200 in Wheaton.
+They go to either Franklin or Monroe for middle school, and then go to Wheaton North.

-D-41, another School District which mainly serves Glen Ellyn, serves far southeast parts of Carol Stream (East Of Schmale Rd).
-There are 5 K–8 Schools.Churchill (K–5, on Carol Stream-Glen Ellyn Border), Forest Glen (K–5 in Glen Ellyn), Lincoln (K–5, in Glen Ellyn), Franklin (K–5, in Glen Ellyn), Hadley(6–8, on Glen Ellyn-Wheaton).
+D-41, another school district which mainly serves Glen Ellyn, serves far southeast parts of Carol Stream (East Of Schmale Rd).
+There are five K–8 schools: Churchill (K–5, on Carol Stream–Glen Ellyn Border), Forest Glen (K–5 in Glen Ellyn), Lincoln (K–5, in Glen Ellyn), Franklin (K–5, in Glen Ellyn), Hadley (6–8, on the Glen Ellyn–Wheaton border).
 All Students that live in Carol Stream and go to D-41 attend Glenbard West High School.
-Glenbard West is part of Glenbard Township High School District 87 (It also Includes Glenbard North in Carol Stream, Glenbard East in Lombard, Glenbard South also in Glen Ellyn).
+Glenbard West is part of Glenbard Township High School District 87 (it also includes Glenbard North in Carol Stream, Glenbard East in Lombard, and Glenbard South, also in Glen Ellyn).